SkBlaz/tax2vec/README.md

 ## Short description

 Tax2vec is a simple data enrichment approach.
-Its main goal is to extract corpus-relevant information in form of new features, which can be used for learning.
+Its main goal is to extract corpus-relevant semantic information in the form of new features, directly useful for learning.
-> Key idea: Inject semantic background knowledge into raw textual data.
+> Key idea: Inject semantic background knowledge into existing textual data.
 ![Key idea](workflow.png)

 ## Getting Started